kitshinghk-crypto/ctf_writeups/README.md

 # tryhackme_writeup

-## resversing ELF
-A reverse engineering CTF solved by static analysis using Ghidra
+**resversing ELF** - A reverse engineering CTF solved by static analysis using Ghidra